SaideepRangoni/Flexforge-RealTime-Project/README.md

 These validation methods ensure the documentation is accurate and user-friendly.

-## License

-This project is licensed under the MIT License.
-See the [License](https://github.com/22951a6782/Flexforge-RealTime-Project/blob/main/LICENSE) file for details.

 ## Contact

-For further information or queries, please reach out via email at [peralapranitha17@gmail.com](mailto:peralapranitha17@gmail.com).
+For further information or queries, please reach out via email at [saideeprangoni@gmail.com](mailto:saideeprangoni@gmail.com).
-Feel free to connect with me on LinkedIn - [LinkedIn](https://www.linkedin.com/in/pranitha-perala-400670317/).
+Feel free to connect with me on LinkedIn - [LinkedIn](https://www.linkedin.com/in/saideep-rangoni-54abb9300/).